jmenges/yolov1_maxim/README.md

 2. Run YOLO_V1_Test.py. (python3 YOLO_V1_Test.py or using Pycharm)

 ---

-### How to do real INT8 testing?

-We intend to focus on the real INT8 testing after the model has passed the Fake INT8 testing.
-Hence, YOLO_V1_Test_INT8.py, nms.py, and sigmoid.py are useless in the current stage.

----

 ### How to generate the checkpoint file of our model?

-1. Open YOLO_V1_Test.py and uncomment lines 14, 15, and 29-36.

-2. Run YOLO_V1_Test.py to generate the checkpoint file in directory ./weights/.
-Then, you can quantize the checkpoint using ai8x-synthesis.
+Run python YOLO_V1_Test.py --gen_checkpoint to generate the distilled checkpoint file.
+Afterwards you can quantize the checkpoint using ai8x-synthesis.

 ---